 How do I keep my carved pumpkin fresh?

 Add petroleum jelly to the cut edges of your pumpkin.
 This will keep your pumpkin from drying out.
 You can give the inside of the pumpkin a light coat, as well.

 Got a dry pumpkin?
 Soak it in water to bring it back.
 The drier the pumpkin, the longer it has to soak.
 Just make sure you use a paper towel to dry the inside of your pumpkin to keep mold from growing inside.

 If you live in a warm area, your cut pumpkin could develop mold before the big nigh.
 To get rid of mold growing on your pumpkin, spray it with water mixed in with a little bleach.
 Please wear gloves and be careful with that bleach!!!

 Sometimes you have to carve your pumpkin days before Halloween.
-Remember, you can also keep your pumpkin in the garage or refrigerator on those hot fall days.
+Remember, you can also keep your pumpkin in the cool garage or refrigerator during those hot fall days.
 Just make sure you wrap the carved portions tightly with plastic wrap, a plastic bag or even a garbage bag if your pumpkin is HUGE!